ga-wdi-lessons/js-oojs-classes/readme.md

 `super()` calls the constructor of the parent class.
 In the above example, once `super` does what it needs to do, it then runs through the rest of `Dog`s constructor.

 > In order to give an instance of a child class context (i.e., be able to use `this`), you must call `super`.

+> If the keyword `super` is confusing, think of a supervisor to understand that we're calling out to the next level above us (to the parent class's constructor).

 ## You Do: [Inheritance](https://github.com/ga-wdi-exercises/es6-classes-inheritance-practice) (20 minutes / 1:50)